playwright-community/eslint-plugin-playwright/docs/rules/no-conditional-expect.md

 As stated above, the problem with this is that if `makeRequest()` doesn't throw the test will still pass as if the `expect` had been called.

-While you can use `expect.assertions` & `expect.hasAssertions` for these
-situations, they only work with `expect`.

 A better way to handle this situation is to introduce a wrapper to handle the catching, and otherwise return a specific "no error thrown" error if nothing is